jpcullum/R/README.md

 # R
-A couple of my various R projects, including small tutorials.
+A couple of my various R projects and automations I have worked on.
+Focuses on making my workday easier and on data analysis and visualization.